Wandsworth London Borough Council

 Wandsworth London Borough Council, also known as Wandsworth Council, is the local authority for the London Borough of Wandsworth in Greater London, England.
-The council has been under Labour majority control since 2022.
+The council is responsible for the provision of certain services in the borough.
+The council has been under no overall control since the 2026 election, being run by a Conservative minority administration.
 It is based at Wandsworth Town Hall in the centre of Wandsworth.

 History

+Early history

 There has been a Wandsworth local authority since 1856 when the Wandsworth District was created, governed by an elected board.
 It was one of the lower tier authorities within the area of the Metropolitan Board of Works, which was established to provide services across the metropolis of London.
 In 1889 the Metropolitan Board of Works' area was made the County of London.
 In 1900 the lower tier was reorganised into metropolitan boroughs, each with a borough council, two of which were called Wandsworth (corresponding to the former Wandsworth District) and Battersea.

+Creation and 20th century

 The London Borough of Wandsworth and its council were created under the London Government Act 1963, with the first election held in 1964.
 For its first year the council acted as a shadow authority alongside the area's outgoing authorities, being the councils of the two metropolitan boroughs of Battersea and Wandsworth.
 The new council formally came into its powers on 1 April 1965, at which point the old boroughs and their councils were abolished.
 The council's full legal name is "The Mayor and Burgesses of the London Borough of Wandsworth", but it styles itself Wandsworth Council.

 From 1965 until 1986 the council was a lower-tier authority, with upper-tier functions provided by the Greater London Council.
 The split of powers and functions meant that the Greater London Council was responsible for "wide area" services such as fire, ambulance, flood prevention, and refuse disposal; with the boroughs (including Wandsworth) responsible for "personal" services such as social care, libraries, cemeteries and refuse collection.
 The Greater London Council was abolished in 1986 and its functions passed to the London Boroughs, with some services provided through joint committees.
 Wandsworth became a local education authority in 1990 when the Inner London Education Authority was dissolved.

+21st century

 Since 2000 the Greater London Authority has taken some responsibility for highways and planning control from the council, but within the English local government system the council remains a "most purpose" authority in terms of the available range of powers and functions.

 From 1992 to 2011, under the leadership of Conservative councillor Edward Lister, Wandsworth was an early adopter of Thatcherite policies of privatisation of street cleaning and refuse collection, and sale of council housing.
 Between 2007 and 2010 11% of the "affordable" homes built in Wandsworth were for social rent - the lowest in the whole of London.
 Many ex-council homes became owned by private landlords.

 Since 2016 the council has shared a chief executive and other staff with neighbouring Richmond upon Thames Council.